BALaser

 Left: a schematic representation of a BAS laser.
 Right: typical simulated irregular spatial-temporal distribution of the optical field emission intensity in BA lasers.

-BALaser is a software for simulation of the nonlinear dynamics in high-power edge-emitting (B)road-(A)rea semiconductor (Laser)s.
-This software integrates numerically the 1 (time) + 2 (longitudinal and lateral) dimensional traveling wave model describing dynamics of broad area lasers, executes different data post-processing routines, and visualises the obtained data.
+BALaser is a software for th esimulation of the nonlinear dynamics in high-power edge-emitting (B)road-(A)rea semiconductor (Laser)s.
+This software integrates numerically the 1 (time) + 2 (longitudinal and lateral) dimensional traveling wave model describing the dynamics of broad area lasers, executes different data post-processing routines, and visualizes the obtained data.
 Data post-processing and representation are done using MATLAB.
 For acceleration of the computations, the discretized PDEs are integrated numerically using multilevel parallel distributed computing with MPI.
 When needed, it allows accounting for inhomogeneous current-spreading and heat-flow defined in all three spatial dimensions.
 It also executes different data post-processing routines and visualizes the obtained data.

 Mathematical model and numerical algorithms

 The dynamics of BAS devices can be described in different ways.
-The most comprehensive approach resolving the spatio-temporal evolution of full semiconductor equations self-consistently coupled to the optical fields is given by 1 (time) + 3 (space) -dimensional nonlinear PDEs.
+The most comprehensive approach to resolving the spatio-temporal evolution of full semiconductor equations self-consistently coupled to the optical fields is given by 1 (time) + 3 (space) -dimensional nonlinear PDEs.
 Since the height of the active zone where the optical beam is generated and amplified (y dimension) is considerably smaller than the longitudinal (z) and lateral (x) dimensions of a typical BAS device, a significant simplification can be achieved by averaging over the vertical direction and by describing certain effects phenomenologically.
-The resulting (2+1)-dimensional dynamical traveling wave (TW) model can be resolved numerically orders of magnitudes faster allowing for parameter studies in an acceptable time.
+The resulting (2+1)-dimensional dynamical traveling wave (TW) model can be resolved numerically in orders of magnitudes faster, allowing parameter studies in an acceptable time.

 1+2-dimensional traveling wave model

-The model is a degenerate system of second order PDEs for the slowly varying complex amplitudes of the counter-propagating optical fields, E(z,x,t)=(E+,E-)T, nonlinearly coupled to a rate equation for the real carrier density distribution N(z,x,t).
+The model is a degenerate system of second-order PDEs for the slowly varying complex amplitudes of the counter-propagating optical fields, E(z,x,t)=(E+,E-)T, nonlinearly coupled to a rate equation for the real carrier density distribution N(z,x,t).
 It accounts for the diffraction of fields and diffusion of carriers in the lateral direction, whereas spatially non-homogeneous device parameters capture the geometrical design of the device.
 The normalized TW model reads as

 Parallel algorithm and its performance

 Speedup of computations in multi-process simulations of three test problems defined on different spatial meshes Nx×Nz.
-Different bullets: tests with 1, 2, 4 or 8 processes on each node of parallel compute cluster.
+Different bullets: tests with 1, 2, 4, or 8 processes on each node of parallel compute cluster.

-For the numerical integration of the TW model, we use either a split-step fast Fourier transform based numerical method or a full finite difference scheme.
+For the numerical integration of the TW model, we use either a split-step fast Fourier transform-based numerical method or a full finite difference scheme.
 The method of domain decomposition is used to parallelize the sequential algorithm.
 Exemplary simulations of two test problems on the parallel cluster of computers show a good scaling of the algorithm.
-For example, the simulations performed on 32 processors give a speedup factor of 25.
+For example, the simulations performed on 32 processors give a speedup factor 25.
 That is, the simulations requiring two weeks of process time on a single processor computer can be efficiently performed over a single night.
 For a larger number of processes, the relative time needed for communications between them grows and implies a saturation of the speedup.

 Two software operation regimes